 Information Provision in Over-the-Counter Markets (with M. Felgenhauer), Journal of Financial Intermediation 21 (2012), 79-96.
 Lead Article

 An oligopolistic market structure for rating services arises endogenously and it is welfare improving for security issuers to pay for rating services rather than investors.

 In order to create money-like securities banks must keep information about assets secret and hold loan portfolios with low information sensitivity while projects with high information sensitivity are financed in capital markets.

-We formalize a typical venture capitalists’ view and provide empirical evidences for the financing and sentiment spillover channels through which high market-wide sentiment (bubbles) stimulate R&D investments and patent productions.
+This paper formalizes a typical venture capitalists’ view and provides empirical evidences for the financing and sentiment spillover channels through which high market-wide sentiment (bubbles) stimulate R&D investments and patent productions.

-Information Sensitivity in Banking and Capital Markets (with G. Gorton and B. Holmström), Annual Review of Financial Economics, forthcoming.
+The Information View of Financial Crises (with G. Gorton and B. Holmström), Annual Review of Financial Economics, forthcoming.

 With endogenous information as markets become sufficiently large an efficient equilibrium allocation fails to exist.

-Ignorance, Debt and Financial Crises (with G. Gorton and B. Holmström), UPDATED VERSION, 04/2015
+Ignorance, Debt and Financial Crises (with G. Gorton and B. Holmström)

 Debt backed by debt collateral (debt-on-debt) is the optimal security in funding markets (such as repo, senior MBS, ABCPs, MMFs), but a change in macroeconomic fundamentals can cause information insensitive debt to become information sensitive and thus a collapse of trade.

-We derive a new characteristic of a security and discuss several applications.
+This paper derives a new characteristic of a security and discusses several applications.